Slava/peliblog/content/wtf-mongo.md

 work day as part of my full-time job.
 I also take part in the development of [Minimongo](https://github.com/meteor/meteor/tree/devel/packages/minimongo), pure-JavaScript clone of MongoDB API to work with in-memory caches.
-There is no reason for me to bully Mongo other than warning everyone about its sharp edges.
+There is no reason for me to mock Mongo other than warning everyone about its sharp edges.
 Most of these gotchas are found by [David Glasser](https://twitter.com/glasser).
 This article assumes you are familiar with MongoDB's API.